 We are focused on the discovery of novel targets within this class of antigens and have built a TargetScan library comprising 40,000 fragments that cover 1,600 CTA genes.
 Because this library is substantially less complex than our genome-wide Oncology Target Discovery Library, we can screen the TargetScan library with dozens of TCRs simultaneously.
-For example, the screen shown below was conducted with 35 TCRs derived from 11 patients with melanoma who received TIL therapy.
+For example, we screened 35 TCRs derived from 11 patients with melanoma who received TIL therapy.
 In a single screen, we identified three TCR/target pairs that recognize CTAs, including the antigen target for one of our lead solid tumor product candidates, TSC-201, which we refer to as Target-201, as well as two other antigens that have not previously been identified as targets for TCR-T therapy.